Yale University is a world-class academic institution located in New Haven, Connecticut.

 - Of those, 2,224 were admitted.

-- This puts Yale’s admission rate at about 6.3 percent and makes it one of the top three most difficult Ivy Leagues to get into.
+- This puts Yale’s admission rate at about 6.3 percent and makes it one of the top three most difficult Ivy League schools to get into.

 - For comparison, Harvard’s admission rate for that year was 4.59 percent, while Princeton’s and Columbia’s were 5.5 percent.